alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 # Chapter 1
 ## The simplest Neural Network - Perceptron using Vectors and Dot Products

+The aim of this set of articles is to unravel the mathematical concepts used in Deep Learning in as simple a way.

+Deep Learning is about neural networks and their structures and designs; and training those networks.

+Even the most complex Neural network is based on vectors, matrices and using the concept of cost function and algorithms like gradient descent to find a reduced cost; and then propagating the cost back to all constituents of the network proportionally via a method called back-propagation.

+Have you held an integrated circuit or chip in hand or seen.
+It looks overwhelmingly complex.
+But its base is the humble transistor and Boolean logic.
+To understand something complex we need to understand the simpler constituents.

+---

-To understand the maths or modelling of the neural network, it is best to start from the beginning when things were simple.
-The earliest neural network - the `Rosenblatt’s Perceptron` was the first to introduce the concept of using vectors and the property of vector dot product, to split hyperplanes of input feature vectors.
-These are the fundamentals that are still used today.
+The earliest neural network - the `Rosenblatt’s Perceptron` was the first to introduce the concept of using vectors and the property of `vector dot product`, to split hyperplanes of input feature vectors.
+These are the fundamentals that are still in used today.

-Before we talk about why Neural Network inputs and weights are modelled as vectors (and represented as matrices) let us refresh our maths and see what these concepts mean geometrically.
-This will help us in understanding the intuition of these when they are used in other contexts/ in higher dimensions.
+First a short refresher.
 ## Vectors

 A vector is an object that has both a magnitude and a direction.
 Example Force and Velocity.
 Both have magnitude as well as direction.